xicato/xig-documentation/api_doc.md

   Current as of 2018-04-10.

 ----
-<a id="markdown-75-set-device-eddystone-url-configuration" name="75-set-device-eddystone-url-configuration"></a>
+<a id="markdown-set-device-eddystone-url-configuration" name="set-device-eddystone-url-configuration"></a>
-## 7.5.
-Set Device Eddystone URL Configuration
+## Set Device Eddystone URL Configuration
 **Change Status:** Initial release in V1.7.0.

   Set the Eddystone URL configuration of a selected device.